Urban Legend Come True: Cinderella Castle’s Top Spire Removed

 As that points out, this is an old but thriving urban legend.
 It documents several prominent instances of the Walt Disney World myth spreading, with some stories having appeared in the mainstream media as far back as the 1990s.
 From the supposed simple removal of the spires via cranes to the more far-fetched lowering of the entire castle into the ground, that features some debunked gems.

 As for what’s going on with Cinderella Castle at Tokyo Disneyland, we were pretty surprised to walk into the park and see this today.
-We’ve been watching this project, but thought it was a relatively straightforward refurbishment to spiffy things up ahead of the Tokyo 2020 Olympics.
+We’ve been watching this project, but thought it was a relatively straightforward refurbishment to spiffy things up.

 Last week when we last left the park at closing, we noticed a flurry of construction activity, including some flourishes being removed from Cinderella Castle (we’ve also seen a ton of visible progress in the Beauty and the Beast village, but that’s another update for another day).
 We spent the last few days in the city, returning to the parks today once the holiday weekend crowds subsided.